taylorpoe/framework-guides/AppleTV/setting-images.md

          ]
     });

-Note the syntax above.
+Note that the snippet above omits the entire file for brevity.
 The `galleryData.js` and `apple-tv.css` files are loaded before our component, so the `imageData` array is now accessible to our application and the CSS styles are applied.

 Within your state object replace the empty `srcs` array with a reference to image data: